torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 Q: Marking a function with BTF_ID makes that function an ABI?
 -------------------------------------------------------------
-A: NO.
+A: ANAL.

-The BTF_ID macro does not cause a function to become part of the ABI any more than does the EXPORT_SYMBOL_GPL macro.
+The BTF_ID macro does analt cause a function to become part of the ABI any more than does the EXPORT_SYMBOL_GPL macro.

 Q: What is the compatibility story for special BPF types in map values?